Who Else Wants To Understand Emergency Room 101

 I didn’t go to the Emergency Room and am starting to feel pain.
 What should I do?

 It is crucial for you to be seen by a health care practitioner that is well versed in assessing auto accident injuries.
-Many of these injuries have an underlying condition that need to be examined and treated properly.
+Many of these injuries have underlying conditions that need to be examined and treated properly.
 The medical doctors and chiropractors we work with are very experienced in the examination and care of accident victims.